 The due date of our second baby is coming around quickly and we are getting more excited about planning a family gap year again.
 Obviously the first priority is to ensure the pregnancy / birth goes smoothly and we keep our fingers crossed baby is happy and healthy.
 In some ways, I do feel like I am testing faith by making plans for the unknown.
 However I have to be pragmatic about this as planning a family gap year takes a significant amount of thought and research.
 I am sure many people think it is a ludicrous idea but for us this is a lifestyle we want.
 From experience, a family gap year equates to some incredible time together.
 Our kids will have both parents undivided attention for a year.
 No housework or chores!

-Many people ask where I start with planning such an adventure.
-I am no expert but this is our second time planning a family gap year so I wanted to put my thought processes to paper and share it with you.
+Many people ask where I start for a gap year with family.
+This is our second time planning a family gap year so I wanted to put my thought processes to paper and share it with you.
 Maybe you are thinking of doing something similar?
-We are going to be using my maternity leave for the adventure.
+We are going to be using my maternity leave for our gap year with kids.

 Planning a family gap year

 This may seem like a simple and obvious task but I literally stare at maps for hours thinking of best routes and where we would like to visit on our family gap year.
 Last time we were on a gap year in Australasia, we decided to fly as much as possible.
 Whereas this time, we are considering more land crossings between countries as I feel it will be less hassle with two kids.
 It also seems easier geographically as we are looking at going to the Americas.
 I always try to keep hops between countries short and not go back on myself.